cma-open/simple/README.md

         - If any config is changed later, then re-install and run through the workflow again

     - Installation
+        - cd scripts/conda
+        - ./create-env.sh
-        - scripts/conda/create-env.sh
+        - cd scripts/install
-        - scripts/install/install.sh
+        - ./install.sh

     - Usage
+        - make sure the environment has been activated
+            - conda activate simple-env
-        - workflow: run these from the command line, within the activated conda environment
+        - system workflow: run these from the command line
+            - cli-simple
+                - Custom analysis calculation on two supplied integers
             - confirm-config
                 - prints and logs the chosen config settings
             - create-data